-The Arrhythmia Alliance #DefibsSaveLives campaign wants everyone to know where their nearest AED is located so that we can create a complete #HeartSafe community.
+The Arrhythmia Alliance #DefibsSaveLives program wants to keep the community HeartSafe and ensure that everyone knows where their nearest AED is located.
 Anyone can use an AED, even a child.
 Sudden Cardiac Arrest is the leading cause of death in young athletes, therefore it is vital that children learn about AEDs from a young age so that they are familiar and comfortable with their use and locations - you cannot cause any further harm by using an AED, but you can SAVE A LIFE.

 Download and print our AED Hunt map (see below) as a fun activity to help teach children all about AEDs.

 The map shows six examples of places where you can usually find AEDs.
 As they find an AED in each location, allow them to mark it with a sticker and list details about the AED in the boxes provided.
 Once FIVE AEDs have been found, submit your map to us for a chance to win a prize!

 |Find AED and place sticker on map.||Answer the questions in the boxes.||Send your completed map back to us!|